 A German midget submarine of the type ‘Biber’ (1944) seen at the Technik Museum in Speyer, Germany.

-Eltz Castle (Burg Eltz) in the German region of Eifel came through all wars without a serious damage and is considered to be one of the most beautiful castles in Germany.
+Eltz Castle (Burg Eltz) in the German region of Eifel came through all wars without severe damage and is considered one of the most beautiful castles in Germany.